The most popular questions in agile retrospectives

 Best agile retrospective questions

-The "What Went Well" retrospective is probably the simplest, most popular and best-known retrospective.
-It is based on the pattern that we find in many other retrospectives, but in the simplest form:
+The “What Went Well” retrospective is probably the simplest and most popular or well-known retrospective.
+It is based on the pattern we find in many other retrospectives, but in its simplest form:

 What went well?